scottfrazer/hermes/docs/documentation/parsing/list.rst

     _gen0 := N + _gen1 | ε
     _gen1 := 'x' + N + _gen1 | ε

 It's important to note that the macro is not entirely identical to the rules it generates.
-In terms of straight LL(1) Parsing, they're equivelant.
+In terms of straight LL(1) Parsing, they're equivalent.
 However, this macro translates to a list primitive for the abstract syntax tree.
 More information on that in the section on abstract syntax trees.

 Example 1: Simple List
 ----------------------